Budibase/website/content/blog/updates/2024/files-in-automation.md

 *Let’s jump into it!*

 ## Send an invoice as an email attachment
 For our first example, we will use [Carbone.io,](carbone.io) an open-source report generator, to build an invoice using data pulled from Budibase.
-We have already set up an invoice template and stored it in Carbone, but this would work with any major PFD generator, such as Adobe Acrobat, PandaDoc, and more.
+We have already set up an invoice template and stored it in Carbone, but this would work with any major PDF generator, such as Adobe Acrobat, PandaDoc, and more.

 **Here's what the end result will look like from start-to-finish:**
 ![Carbone workflow](https://res.cloudinary.com/daog6scxm/image/upload/v1721903659/product-marketing-images/Files%20in%20automation/carbone/email_demo_720_24fps_ciwxli.gif)